 - whether the disqualification would be in the public interest.

 Also, if a person is convicted of an offence that is a contravention of the Corporations Act and is punishable by imprisonment for a period of greater than 12 months, then the person is automatically disqualified from acting as a director of a company for the same period of time (Section 206B).
 Remember, it is quite a rare thing for a Director to be convicted of an Offence under the Corporations Act.

 What happens in the real world

 Directors should rightly be concerned about their ability to act as a director in the future.
-However, if it is the first time a director has been a director of a company that enters liquidation, ASIC cannot seek to ban the person unless there are specific offences.
-If a director has multiple “strikes” as a director then it is possible that they will be banned by ASIC.
+However, if it is the first time a director has been a director of a company that enters liquidation, the regulator cannot seek to ban the person unless there are specific offences.
+If a director has multiple “strikes” as a director then it is possible that they will be banned.